mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 Some important things to note:

+* The `parent_id` column can contain only a single value.
+In other words, values like `id_0029|id_0030` won't work.
+If you want an item to have multiple parents, you need to use a later `update` task to assign additional values to the child node's `field_member_of` field.
 * Currently, you need to include the option `allow_missing_files: true` in your configuration file when using this method to create paged/compound content.
 See [this issue](https://github.com/mjordan/islandora_workbench/issues/297) for more information.
 * `id` can be defined as another field name using the `id_field` configuration option.
 If you do define a different ID field using the `id_field` option, creating the parent/child relationships will still work.
 * The values of the `id` and `parent_id` columns do not have to follow any sequential pattern.
 Islandora Workbench treats them as simple strings and matches them on that basis, without looking for sequential relationships of any kind between the two fields.